 CPA insurance usually starts with professional liability, or errors and omissions (E&O) insurance, which covers allegations of negligence and professional mistakes.
 This is because the greatest exposures bookkeepers, CPAs, and tax preparers face are accusations that errors caused their clients’ financial loss.
 However, this isn’t the only policy accountants may need.

-Some accounting professionals that are small business owners can benefit from a business owners policy (BOP), which is a bundled package of multiple insurance types, starting with commercial general liability and commercial property insurance.
-Some insurance providers allow for certain additional coverage to be added to the BOP.
-Your provider can specify which coverage types you can include in this bundled policy.
+Accounting professionals who own their own firm can benefit from a business owner’s policy (BOP), which is a package of general liability and commercial property insurance.
+Some insurance providers allow certain additional coverages to be added to their BOPs.
+Your provider can specify which coverage types you can include in the BOP.